-You are still responsible for paying any Driver Responsibility Fees (DRF) based on points and non- alcohol related offenses (e.g. No Proof of Insurance).
+You are still responsible for paying any Driver Responsibility Fees (DRF) based on points and non-alcohol related offenses.
 The Department of Treasury will not actively pursue collection of DRF fees based on alcohol convictions until you are no longer in the program.